lnxjedi/gopherbot/README.md

 # Gopherbot
 ## A.K.A.
 SUDO for the Enterprise
 Gopherbot is:
-* A chatops-oriented chat bot originally inspired by Hubot
+* A chat bot designed for ChatOps originally inspired by Hubot
 * A simple remote script execution agent accessible via Slack(*)
 * An easy means of delegating complex functionality to a user base without writing yet another web application